jetixfl/portals/README.md

 ### Notes

-Tested on Sony Xperia XZ1 Compact LineageOS 17.1 with Magisk

 Hotspot fails to trigger "Tap here to sign in to network" without internet; Turning on Mobile data without load worked for me